crankycyclops/trogserve/README.md

 ## Configuration

-Before logging into the admin, you'll need to see your database with a default username and password.
+Before logging into the admin, you'll need to seed your database with a default username and password.
 Do so with the following command: `php artisan db:seed`.
 You can then login with the default username `admin` and the default password `password`.

 You'll also need to point your configuration over to a running trogdord instance.
 You can find the relevant config options in `config/trogdord.php`.